petercb/multi-arch-containers/README.md

-# docker-bind-alpine
+# docker-bind
-BIND 9 running on Alpine linux
+BIND 9 running in a container